 Many of the other dozens of markets around the city are relatively modest and held in residential areas, but some notable neighborhood markets include the Hollywood Farmers Market on Saturday mornings, the People’s Farmers’ Market in the Division / Clinton neighborhood on Wednesday afternoons and the Hillsdale Farmers’ Market on Sundays.

-And the bounty isn’t limited to Portland proper — there are farmers’ markets all around the metro area.
+And the bounty isn’t limited to Portland proper (although there are plenty of markets in the city)— there are farmers’ markets all around the metro area.
 In fact, at the height of the season, there’s a market somewhere every day of the week.